CDC WARNING LEVEL 3

 - Check the World Map of Areas with Risk of Zika to find out about countries in the Caribbean, Central and South America with risk of Zika.
 Refer to the Current Zika Virus Recommendations below on how to prevent Zika virus infection when traveling to these countries.

-- Officials have reported an outbreak of measles in Italy, Ukraine, Greece, England, Romania and Serbia.
-CDC recommends that all international travelers protect themselves by making sure they are appropriately vaccinated against measles.
-Before departure from the United States, infants (6 through 11 months of age) should have 1 dose of MMR vaccine,
+- There is an outbreak of measles in Israel.
+CDC recommends all travelers protect themselves by making sure they are appropriately vaccinated against measles.

 - Check the World Map of Areas with Risk of Zika to find out about Pacific Islands with risk of Zika.
 Refer to the Current Zika Virus Recommendations below on how to prevent Zika virus infection when traveling to these countries.